 Manchester breweries invited to join sustainable packaging project.

 How we Work

-The Sustainable Materials Innovation Hub provides three tiers of engagement covering ADVISE, ASSESS, INNOVATE.
+We provide three tiers of engagement covering ADVISE, ASSESS, INNOVATE.
 Currently, we are only delivering the ADVISE strand of our workflow due to the closure of non-essential facilities in light of the ongoing COVID-19 outbreak.

 We understand that external pressures on companies to better manage their plastics use can often lead to reactive decision making that may not be the best solution both environmentally and economically.
 At the SMI Hub, we are able to triage enquiries and arrange free consultations with plastics and materials experts who can help businesses understand where they can make efficiencies, realise opportunities and avoid unintended consequences in their plastics management.

 To speak to a member of the team about your business’s plastics use, please fill in the enquiry form below and we will arrange an initial consultation.

 The SMI Hub is currently in its set-up phase with the project officially starting on 1 July 2020.
 To support the Assess and Innovate tiers, floor 6 of the Henry Royce Institute Hub Building will be fitted out bespoke labs to characterise, synthesis, and process polymers.
 Our aim is to facilitate innovation in new sustainable polymers, improved methods of recycling, and validation of emerging sustainable materials that appear on the market.